maddog19527/KenPom_Datasets/README.md

 Any exercises implemented on this data will be explained below.

 -For all datasets and exercises related to demographic information, visit 'demographics'.

 -For all datasets and exercises related to Four Factors (eFG%, Turnover Percetange, Offensive Rebounding Percentage and Free Throw Rate), visit 'four_factors'.

--For all datasets and exercises related to Shot Selection (The percentage of shot mix for each team made up by 2 pointers, 3-pointers and free throws), visit 'shot_distributions', -For all datasets and exercises related to pre-tournament overview data for all NCAA Men's basketball teams since 1997, visit 'pretourney'.
+-For all datasets and exercises related to Shot Selection (The percentage of shot mix for each team made up by 2 pointers, 3-pointers and free throws), visit 'shot_distributions'.

+-For all datasets and exercises related to pre-tournament overview data for all NCAA Men's basketball teams since 1997, visit 'pretourney'.